racoltdev/MallocProfiling/README.md

 1: Entropy-Based Algorithms for Best Basis Selection
 * Ronald R. Coifman and Mladen Victor Wickerhauser
 * https://ieeexplore.ieee.org/document/119732
 * Note: I'll keep this reference here even though I don't directly use it since it is referenced by [2] for ebfm.
-This does discuss entropy, but more as a way of deciding optimal allocations along frequency space, I think.
-I don't understand this paper at all and it only seems to be related in that both this and [2] consider entropy in the context of frequency allocations.
+This does discuss entropy, but more as a way of deciding optimal allocations along frequency space
 <!-- end list -->
 2: A novel fragmentation metric and fragmentation-aware adaptive routing and spectrum allocation algorithm in elastic optical network
 * Ruchi Srivastava, Yatindra Nath Singh